NCATS History

 Founding

 Then-NIH Director Francis S. Collins, M.D., Ph.D., published the founding vision of NCATS on July 6, 2011.
-The Center’s mission is to support the creation of innovative methods and technologies to speed the development, testing and implementation of diagnostics and therapeutics across a wide range of human diseases and conditions.
+Our mission is to support the creation of innovative methods and technologies to speed the development, testing and implementation of diagnostics and therapeutics across a wide range of human diseases and conditions.

 Advisory bodies provided guidance and strategic counsel during the development of NCATS: